charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 #### The Internet Layer
 - topology of the internet is decentralized.
 It's made of bunch of interconnected subnets
-- a router is able to connect one subnet, to another one (the internet to LAN)
+- a router is able to connect one subnet, to another one (the internet to LAN).
+	- routers will have an ip address for each subnet its connected to
-- each machine (host) has atleast one ip address. for IPV4 it follows the
+- each machine (host) has atleast one ip address. for IPV4 it follows the *dotted quat sequence* a.b.c.d (i.e 10.23.2.37)